php-dev-br/laravel-doc-pt-br/migrations.md

 	php artisan migrate --package=vendor/package

 > **Note:** If you receive a "class not found" error when running migrations, try running the `composer dump-autoload` command.

-### Forcing Migrations In Production

-Some migration operations are destructive, meaning they may cause you to lose data.
-In order to protect you from running these commands against your production database, you will be prompted for confirmation before these commands are executed.
-To force the commands to run without a prompt, use the `--force` flag:

-	php artisan migrate --force

 <a name="rolling-back-migrations"></a>
 ## Rolling Back Migrations